Samuzero15/shotgun-frenzy-plus/README.md

 One day, when we're playing the mod, Zanieon was pissed with some Cyber-Barons (a strong enemy on the mod) for the excess of damage output dealt against players, so he did some other balances more.
 And i've followed him, just to support the changes.

 And now the latest update for the patch was the unofficial v8f, it was intended to develop another patch, but for the unstability of the code, I've decided to make an entire fork to fix the problems from the roots.

+## So, What's new?
+* Commander's Airstrikes are more controlled, plan first, then bomb the field!
+* Mech Factory now brings a lot of upgrades for your mech!
+Making it the best offensive tool in the game!
+* Extra stuff, like Chaingun and Shotgun turrets.
+* New normal HUD and extra touches on the full-screen hud!
+* A brand new terminal fully clientsided!, Move the cursor with your mouse, and press the button!
+* Weapons are balanced and changed!
+Some of them have new alt-fires that actually makes them useful.
+* Player Upgrades!
+Use your U.P.
+Points to gain private perks for the marines!
+* A lot of Console Vars to customize your battles!

 ## Play setup

 To run this you need:
-* Zandronum 3.1 Alpha OR Zandronum 3.0
+* Zandronum 3.1
 * A copy of Doom 2 or Freedoom 2.
 * The Skulltag Content wad.